Home Recipes Second courses Children's menu or what to feed your child

 • salt to taste.

-1. Turn on the oven and let it heat up to 180 degrees.
+1. Turn on the oven and leave it to preheat to 180 degrees.

-2. Place the minced meat in a thin layer on the bottom of the baking dish.
-Add some water for added juiciness.
-Beef can be preliminarily lightly stewed in a pan in its own juice, without oil.
+2. Place a thin layer of minced meat on the bottom of the baking dish.
+For more juiciness, add a little water.
+The beef can be lightly simmered in a frying pan in its own juices, without oil.

-3. Peel the zucchini from the skin and entrails and grate it on a coarse grater.
+3. Peel the skin and insides of the zucchini and grate it on a coarse grater.

 4. Place the zucchini on top of the minced meat.